-Oceans have absorbed over 90% of the heat and nearly a third of the carbon dioxide from our greenhouse gas emissions.
+Oceans have absorbed over 90% of the heat from that thicker blanket, and nearly a third of the carbon dioxide from greenhouse gas emissions.

-The result: an ocean that is warmer, more acidic, less productive, and increasingly starved of oxygen.
+The result: an ocean that is warmer, more acidic, less productive, and increasingly starved of oxygen than before the impacts of climate change.
+We will dive into these impacts soon.